rgl/lms-binaries/README.md

 # Usage

-You can install this in Ubuntu 22.04 as:
+You can install this in Ubuntu 22.04 using bash as:

 ```bash
 sudo bash <<'EOF'